AlexAlbala/Alter-Native/README.md

 			USR_BOOST_INCLUDE=C:\Boost_x_y_z
 			USR_BOOST_LIBRARY=C:\Boost_x_y_z\stage\lib

-* Use the supplied solution on Visual Studio 2012
+* Use the supplied solution on Visual Studio 2012 or higher
+	+ Be sure to select one of these solution configurations Otherwise it won't compile: net_4_0_Debug net_4_0_Release configuration

 On MacOS X
 ==========